All Episodes

 We've got to plan logistics.

-Um you're just getting the way here.
+You're just getting away here.

-It's not that we don't love you, Mr. Obama, you're just getting away here.
+It's not that we don't love you, Mr. Obama.

-The real, but what was happening there was style.
+The real, but what was happening there was style?

-What happened there was symbolism?
+What happened there was symbolism.

 And it didn't accomplish anything.

-Not for the residents, it did accomplish things for Obama.
+It did accomplish things for Obama.

 Big whoop.